(R)-3-amino-2-methylpropionate—pyruvate transaminase

-Thus, the two substrates of this enzyme are (R)-3-amino-2-methylpropanoate and pyruvate, whereas its two products are 2-methyl-3-oxopropanoate and L-alanine.
+The two substrates of this enzyme characterised from liver are (R)-3-aminoisobutyric acid and pyruvic acid.
+Its products are methylmalonic acid semialdehyde and L-alanine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is (R)-3-amino-2-methylpropanoate:pyruvate aminotransferase.
 Other names in common use include D-3-aminoisobutyrate-pyruvate transaminase, beta-aminoisobutyrate-pyruvate aminotransferase, D-3-aminoisobutyrate-pyruvate aminotransferase, D-3-aminoisobutyrate-pyruvate transaminase, (R)-3-amino-2-methylpropionate transaminase, and D-beta-aminoisobutyrate:pyruvate aminotransferase.
-But some additional information is that this enzyme catalyzed it transamination with L isomer, but D isomer in natural form, inactive as substrate.
-Also other names of enzymes similar to this contains, L-3-aminoisobutyrate transaminase, beta-aminobutyric transaminase, L-3-aminoisobutyric aminotransferase, and beta-aminoisobutyrate-alpha-ketoglutarate transaminase.